JohnZCastillo/caid/README.md

 - import caidsa.sql
 - change configration under db/config change details according to your setup

+## How to Add Game
+- add the game folder in assets/game/yourfoldername
+- add game module then name the game base on the folder created in assets  game/yourfoldername
+- The game is references as assets/game/yourfoldername/index.html
+- must ensure the the game has an index.html

 ## Note:
 - able to add module